narojkumar99/Track-My-Location/README.md

 - The first device get continous location update from gps, network etc. then
 - Write and update the location data to a specific firebase firestore document
-- Last, the second device read that firebase firestore document and show the marker in that location
+- Last, the second device read that firebase firestore documents and show the marker in that location

 ***